England

 Usage notes

-As England has always constituted the most populous and important of the kingdoms comprising the United Kingdom, it has historically been used metonymously for the UK as a whole in English and (in translation) other languages as well.
-This usage is now considered uninformed or insulting, particularly to subjects of the other parts of the UK.
+As England has always been the most populous part of the United Kingdom, its name has often been used metonymously for the country as a whole, both in English and in other languages.
+This usage is now often considered uninformed or insulting, particularly to those from other parts of Britain.
 The 1746 Wales & Berwick Act formalized the previous informal understanding that laws referencing the Kingdom of England alone also applied to the Principality of Wales; this continued to be the case until the 1967 Welsh Language Act required that any similarly general laws afterwards must specify England and Wales separately.

 Synonyms